They say oils ain’t oils – well flours ain’t flours either!

 Whole grain flour is 100% extraction (i.e. nothing is removed), while refined flour is around 72%.

-Our White Unbleached flour has an extraction rate of 77%
+Our All-Purpose White flour has an extraction rate of 77%

 These grading systems have come about over the centuries according to bread characteristics that are most valued for the types of food a culture favours.
 The focus is less on the protein that modern bakers obsess over, and more on the level of refinement which dictates how the flour should be treated and the best things to bake with it.
 For example, T45 is best suited for cakes and pastries, but an Australian baker would choose a lower protein flour (around 10%) rather than consider ash content.